Back to the blog

 Acceptance of the Gambit

-Here White has sacrificed a pawn but leads in development and piece activity.
+Here White is down a pawn, but has the advantage in development and piece play.

 Black’s Main Responses

-4…e6: Aiming to develop the dark-squared bishop and maintain solid pawn structure.
+• 4…e6: Aiming at getting the dark squared bishop out and good pawn structure.

 White’s Typical Plans

-Qe2 or Qb3: Increasing pressure on Black’s queenside and central pawns.
+• Qe2 or Qb3: Other moves to put pressure on Black’s queenside, and central pawns.

-Pinning and Forks: The open lines allow White to create pins with bishops and forks with knights.
+• Pin and Forks: The open lines permit White to set up pins with the bishops, forks for the knights.

 A. Surprise Weapon